Heat-resistant chocolate within reach, Oreo maker says

 "We launched the patent last year.
 It's in development now.
 We're looking at commercialising it pretty soon.
 It will be for where we are challenged on climate and retail environments."

-Although supermarket chains like South Africa's Massmart (MSMJ.J) and Kenya's Uchumi (UCHM.NR) are expanding in Africa, there are still relatively few trading environments where products like chocolate can be kept cool, MacDougall said.
+Although supermarket chains like South Africa's Massmart and Kenya's Uchumi are expanding in Africa, there are still relatively few trading environments where products like chocolate can be kept cool, MacDougall said.

 "You go to an open market in Lagos, you don't find many cool places there," he said.
 "As supermarkets expand it will make it easier for us, but at the moment we want to move fast."